 - Check out the New Google Home Assistant at B&H Photo

-In all, I walked over over 16,000 steps today and only saw one-fourth of the show!
+In all, I walked over 16,000 steps today and only saw one-fourth of the show!
 Tomorrow I head over to Central Hall and North Hall where we get more into the home appliances and entertainment as well as the automotive products.
 After that, I want to make it to the Sands Convention Center for the health and fitness toys, tools and gadgets!

 Look for videos to post soon!